ssnau/letsrock/README.md

 controller
 ```

 if you wanna run some code at startup, please add a file named `_startup.js` under your project root folder.
+If `_startup.js` exports a promise, the bootstrap will wait for the promise resolved.

 Builtin Injectors
 -----